What Causes Tooth Sensitivity?

 Gum recession is a leading cause of tooth sensitivity, especially when enjoying hot or cold foods and beverages like coffee.
 When gums recede, the sensitive roots of your teeth become exposed, making them much more vulnerable to temperature changes and acidic drinks.

 The American Dental Association notes that gum recession can result from aggressive brushing, poor oral hygiene, or even genetics.
-Once the roots are exposed, you may notice increased sensitivity when drinking your morning cup of coffee or eating cold foods.
+Once the roots are exposed, you may notice increased sensitivity when drinking your beverages or eating cold foods.

 To help prevent gum recession and the resulting sensitivity, it’s important to practice gentle dental care.
 Use a soft-bristled toothbrush and avoid aggressive brushing, which can wear away both enamel and gum tissue.
 Limiting your intake of acidic foods and beverages, such as sports drinks, can also help protect your gums and enamel from erosion.
-Regular dental checkups allow your dentist to monitor your gum health and catch early signs of recession, helping you maintain a comfortable, pain-free smile.
+Regular dental checkups allow your dentist to monitor your gum health and catch early signs of recession.

 Recent Dental Work and Sensitivity

-If you’ve recently had dental work—such as fillings, crowns, or whitening treatments—you might notice a temporary increase in tooth sensitivity.
-This is a common reaction, especially when consuming hot or cold beverages like coffee.
+If you’ve recently had dental work such as fillings, crowns, or whitening treatments, you might notice a temporary increase in tooth sensitivity.
+This is a common reaction, especially when consuming hot or cold beverages.
 The Texas Dental Association recommends using a desensitizing toothpaste to help ease this discomfort while your teeth adjust.
-It’s also important to follow your dentist’s post-procedure instructions carefully to support healing and minimize sensitivity.

 While this type of sensitivity usually fades within a short period, persistent or severe discomfort should not be ignored.
-If you continue to experience sensitivity after dental work, reach out to your dentist to ensure there are no underlying issues that need attention.
-Taking these steps can help you get back to enjoying your favorite drinks without pain.
+If you continue to experience sensitivity after dental work, reach out to your dentist to ensure there are no hidden issues that need attention.

 Tips for Enjoying Coffee with Sensitivity